My Travel & Photography Guide to Oslo, Norway

 For travelers, Oslo is world-class in the ways that matter most.
 The museums are extraordinary — the MUNCH, the Viking Ship Museum, the National Museum, the Kon-Tiki.
 The food scene, anchored by Norway's only three-Michelin-star restaurant and a generation of New Nordic chefs, is as serious as any in Scandinavia.
 The coffee culture is some of the finest in the world, with Tim Wendelboe alone justifying a visit for any serious coffee drinker.

 Norway is expensive.
-Go knowing that and planning around it: the museums, the Opera House roof, Vigeland Park, and most of the best photography locations are entirely free.
+Go knowing that and planning around it.
+The museums, the Opera House roof, Vigeland Park, and most of the best photography locations are entirely free.
 The costs concentrate in hotels, restaurants, and transport.
 Budget for those and spend the rest on experiences.

 Vigeland Sculpture Park